- 2-day Reefsleep experience - the only place in Australia where you can sleep on the Great Barrier Reef!

 What You Can Expect

+After pickup in the early morning, take a high-speed catamaran ride to Reefworld, arriving around 11am.
+Upon arrival, have your choice of activities.
 Snorkel around the colorful corals and marine life at the region’s acclaimed Great Barrier Reef site.
 The underwater wonderland will blow you away with its otherworldly neon hues and swirling schools of fish.
 For an in-depth experience, new and experienced scuba divers can go out with fully certified instructors (own expense).
-Refuel with a buffet lunch prepared by an award-winning restaurant from Airlie Beach, as well as an afternoon tea.
+Refuel with a buffet lunch as well as an afternoon tea.
 Other refreshments are available at your own expense.

 Throughout the day, you can lounge in the sun, zip down a waterslide and check out an underwater observatory.
 To learn more about the fragile ecosystem, don’t miss presentations by reef experts.
 If you want to splurge, purchase a helicopter ride or massage.

 After a day exploring the reef, head to the Reefsleep upper deck to unwind with a glass of wine (own expense) at sunset.
-Then, chat with fellow guests about your day over a gourmet barbecue, or opt for a more private setting in an underwater observatory!
+Then, chat with fellow guests about your day over a barbecue dinner, or opt for a more private setting in an underwater observatory!
 Underwater floodlights spotlight the marine life’s nighttime activities.

 Not all the action is below the surface.
-You can examine constellations in a telescope, or sprawl out on a lounge chair to see bright stars speckled across sky.
-When you’re ready to retire, snuggle up in your swag—a tent equipped with a mattress and bedding—or your air-conditioned double room with a bathroom.
-You can select a king single or double-size beds, depending on how many are in your party.
+You can examine constellations in a telescope, or sprawl out on a lounge chair to see bright stars speckled across sky before heading to your accommodation for a restful night's sleep.

 Overnight: Reefsleep in your choice of a room or swag